CompSciFutures/APMonitor/README.md

 See DOI [10.13140/RG.2.2.12609.84321](https://doi.org/10.13140/RG.2.2.12609.84321) for more information.

+## Alternatives

+If lightweight or realtime guarantees aren't important to you, and you want something more feature packed, consider these on-prem alternatives:

+- Uptime Kuma
+- Statping
+- UptimeRobot

+APMonitor is simple, elegant and lightweight and comes from a reliable line of heritage so you can spin it up fast as a 2nd opinion monitoring tool.
+If you want something more sophisticated thats less focused on realtime programming, take a look at those very capable alternatives.

 # Recommended configuration for real-time environments

 To put APMonitor into near-realtime mode so that it checks resources multiple times per second, use these global settings: